mainkoon81/Study-09-MachineLearning-A/README.md

 ## > Pre-validation: `learning_curve(estimator, X, y)`
  - It compares`training set_size` with `Error_size`
- - It helps detect overfitting/underfitting
-     - Of course, when we train our model with small size of data, testing with CrossValidation will throw large size of error !
  - See where the errors converge to..which will tell under/over-fitting..
 <img src="https://user-images.githubusercontent.com/31917400/39400828-b385dde8-4b2f-11e8-92a5-18574c54be5b.jpg" />